carwynteifion/Milestone-Project-2-IFD/README.md

 ## User Experience
 - User stories
   - First Time Visitor Goals
-    - As a first-time user, I want to establish the nature of the site and explore its contents.
+    - a.
+As a first-time user, I want to establish the nature of the site and explore its contents.
-    - As a first-time user, I want to play the quiz and receive instant feedback on my progress.
+    - b.
+As a first-time user, I want to play the quiz and receive instant feedback on my progress.
-    - As a first-time user, I want to restart the quiz easily after I have played it through.
+    - c.
+As a first-time user, I want to restart the quiz easily after I have played it through.
   - Returning Visitor Goals
-    - As a returning user, I want to see if the quiz presents any new challenges.
+    - a.
+As a returning user, I want to see if the quiz presents any new challenges.
-    - As a returning user, I want to see my score to assess if I did better than last time.
+    - b.
+As a returning user, I want to see my score to assess if I did better than last time.
   - Frequent Visitor Goals
-    - As a frequent visitor, I want to see my high score.
+    - a.
+As a frequent visitor, I want to see my high score so I can compare to how I am currently doing.

 - Design
   - Colour Scheme
     - The colour scheme includes burgundy, mustard yellow and olive green, with off-white text.
 This links well to the colours in the pub background and ties in to the rustic theme.
 The buttons are a neutral cornflower blue to stand out from the underlying theme colours, and change colour to red or green depending on correct or incorrect answers being revealed.
   - Typography
     - The fonts chosen are Balsamiq Sans for the headers, questions and score counters, and Mochiy Pop P One for the quiz button elements.
 Balsamiq Sans is ideal for conveying information about the site to the user while also giving a fun stylistic effect, while Mochiy Pop P One is a little bolder and more wacky to lean in to the quiz theme.
+Sans serif is used as a backup for both.
   - Imagery
     - As it is a pub quiz, the background image of a pub bar is thematically consistent.